invoiceninja/dockerfiles/charts/invoiceninja/README.md

 - built-in TLS functionality
 - high-availability

 However, since there are a lot of people without access to this volume type, using the inline Nginx web server will allow you to use a `ReadWriteOnce` public volume.
 Please note that you will need to change `persistence.public.accessModes` parameter and disable the Nginx sub-chart by setting `nginx.enabled` to false.
-Please note that you will be limited 1 IN replica.
+Also, you will be limited 1 IN replica.

 ## Upgrading